juhayash/portfolio/README.md

 - Contributed to the DRC department by taking organized lecture notes and providing support for poeple in need for a year

 **High-School Cramschool Tutor @ Rinkai Seminor (_May 2018 - Dec 2022_)**
-- Ptrovided in-person/online tutoring services to high school students
+- Provided in-person/online tutoring services to high school students
 - Provided lectures for Math, Physics, and English

 <style>